Saturday, October 01, 2016

 Aaden stays at the place he set up camp and a couple of new people show up every once in a while.
 Within a couple of years, most people around the world are dead and the ones they come across end up coming back to the campsite with them.
 They venture out to get supplies every few months and aren't all that worried since they think there really aren't many people left alive in the world.
 Things heat up when they come across a man and woman and all hell breaks loose after that.
 The female who calls herself Digger, comes back to camp with them and she has a whole van full of supplies that they bring back with her.
 You'd think that would make everyone happy but for some reason a few of the other 19 people at the camp aren't so happy.
 Crazy things start to occur and there's a murderer among them.

 This is a story of what happens after a virus wipes out most of the world's population and a small group of survivors try to make their way towards some sort of future.
 It's also a story of how just one nutball can ruin a good thing when people are fighting for their lives and their future.
-If you'd like to read this book for yourself, you can find it here.

 I give this story 4 out of 5 stars.